Evidence-Based Reasoning / 6 min read

 Step 4

-DLL levels make the next instructional step visible, from noticing to responsible inference.
+DLL levels make the next instructional step visible, from noticing to justified conclusions.

 The Data Literacy Standards define what chart literacy looks like at every level of development, from locating a labeled value to auditing whether a chart authorizes a claim.
-Chart-Ed uses those standards to organize resources, tools, and guidance for classroom use.
+Chart-Ed uses those standards to organize resources, tools, and guidance around the deeper classroom goal: evidence-based judgment.

 Who This Is For